-The Banking Act sets out the debt enforcement and insolvency proceedings in articles 25 et seq, as further specified in the BIO-FINMA.
+The Banking Act sets out the debt enforcement and insolvency proceedings in Articles 25 et seq, as further specified in the BIO-FINMA.
 These provisions apply to banks licensed in Switzerland under the Banking Act (with either a Bank Licence or a FinTech Licence).
-They also apply to securities firms and fund management companies regulated under the FinIA and licensed by FINMA.
+They also apply to material group companies of a bank, to securities firms and to fund management companies regulated under the FinIA and licensed by FINMA.

-According to articles 25 et seq Banking Act, where FINMA has reasons to believe that a bank it regulates or supervises is either over-indebted or has incurred serious liquidity problems, or does not fulfil the capital requirements upon a respective rectification period granted by FINMA, it may, as appropriate:
+According to Articles 25 et seq of the Banking Act, where FINMA has reason to believe that a bank it regulates or supervises either is over-indebted or has incurred serious liquidity problems, or does not fulfil the capital requirements upon a respective rectification period granted by FINMA, it may, as appropriate:

-Protective measures may be ordered by FINMA either on a stand-alone basis or in connection with bank reorganisation proceedings or the liquidation of a bank.
-Article 26 para.
-1 Banking Act mentions the following protective measures:
+Protective measures may be ordered by FINMA either on a standalone basis or in connection with bank reorganisation proceedings or the liquidation of a bank.
+Article 26 para 1 of the Banking Act mentions the following protective measures:

 The above list of measures is not exhaustive and FINMA may also take other measures, as it deems appropriate.
-From a Swiss perspective, any such protective measures ordered by FINMA may also be ordered in respect of the assets of the bank located outside Switzerland in a foreign branch.
+From a Swiss perspective, any such protective measures ordered by FINMA may also be ordered in respect of the bank's assets located outside Switzerland in a foreign branch.

 Reorganisation proceedings may be ordered by FINMA if there is a reasonable expectation that the failing bank may be successfully restructured or if at least some parts of it may be saved from insolvency.
-In such event, FINMA may appoint an administrator (Sanierungsbeauftragter) and regulate the business activities of the bank during such proceedings (article 28 Banking Act).
+In such event, FINMA may appoint an administrator (Sanierungsbeauftragter) and regulate the business activities of the bank during such proceedings (Article 28 of the Banking Act).
 Where reorganisation proceedings are commenced, a reorganisation plan will be prepared by the administrator, which must be approved by FINMA (such approval may occur when FINMA resolves to commence the reorganisation proceedings).
-There is no requirement for an approval by a general shareholders' meeting of the bank (article 31 Banking Act).
-Moreover, the creditors of a SIB may not reject the reorganisation plan (article 31a para.
-3 Banking Act).
+There is no requirement for an approval by a general shareholders' meeting of the bank (Article 31 of the Banking Act).
+Moreover, the creditors of an SIB may not reject the reorganisation plan (Article 31a para 3 of the Banking Act).

 A reorganisation plan may provide for the transfer of the entire business of the financial institution or certain parts of the assets and liabilities as well as contracts to another legal entity (eg, a bridge bank), or for a bail-in of debt, or for a haircut on claims.

-If the reorganisation plan provides for a bail-in of debt or a haircuts on claims, such measures must ensure that, after a reorganisation, the bank meets the capital requirements necessary for the purposes of continuing the business activities.
-In any such case, article 48 BIO-FINMA provides for a creditors' hierarchy (waterfall).
-Under such rules, before a bail-in of debt or haircuts on claims would apply, the share capital must be reduced exhaustively, any contingent convertibles or other capital instruments qualifying as Additional Tier 1 Capital or Tier 2 Capital must be converted into equity or written off, and any other claims ranking junior must be converted into equity or written off.
-In such waterfall, deposits (in respect of the amount not protected by any deposit insurance scheme) would rank last.
+If the reorganisation plan provides for a bail-in of debt or a haircut on claims, such measures must ensure that, after a reorganisation, the bank meets the capital requirements necessary for the purposes of continuing business activities.
+In any such case, Swiss law provides for a creditors' hierarchy (waterfall).
+Under such rules, before a bail-in of debt or a haircut on claims would apply, the share capital must be reduced exhaustively, any contingent convertibles or other capital instruments qualifying as Additional Tier 1 Capital or Tier 2 Capital must be converted into equity or written off, and any other claims ranking junior must be converted into equity or written off.
+In such a waterfall, deposits (in respect of the amount not protected by any deposit insurance scheme) would rank last.

-Any such bail-in of debt or haircut could not be applied in respect of privileged claims (eg, deposits up to CHF100,000 – see 6.1 Depositor Protection Regime), secured claims up to the value of the collateral assets and, under certain conditions, claims subject to a right of set-off (article 49 BIO-FINMA).
+Any such bail-in of debt or haircut could not be applied in respect of privileged claims (eg, deposits up to CHF100,000 – see 6.1 Depositor Protection Regime), secured claims up to the value of the collateral assets and, under certain conditions, claims subject to a right of set-off.

-FINMA may order bankruptcy proceedings under articles 33 et seq Banking Act, irrespective of whether it first ordered protective measures under article 26 Banking Act or bank reorganisation proceedings under articles 28-32 Banking Act.
+FINMA may order bankruptcy proceedings under Articles 33 et seq of the Banking Act, regardless of whether it first ordered protective measures under Article 26 of the Banking Act or bank reorganisation proceedings under Articles 28-32 thereof.

-Article 34 para.
-1 Banking Act provides that bankruptcy proceedings ordered by FINMA have the same effect as the start of bankruptcy proceedings pursuant to articles 197-220 of the Swiss Debt Enforcement and Bankruptcy Act (DEBA) and, according to article 34 para.
-2 Banking Act, the bankruptcy proceedings are administered according to the rules of articles 221-270 DEBA.
+Article 34 para 1 of the Banking Act provides that bankruptcy proceedings ordered by FINMA have the same effect as the start of bankruptcy proceedings pursuant to Articles 197-220 of the Swiss Debt Enforcement and Bankruptcy Act (DEBA) and, according to Article 34 para 2 of the Banking Act, the bankruptcy proceedings are administered according to the rules of Articles 221-270 of the DEBA.
 However, this is subject to any rules departing from the DEBA in the Banking Act, and FINMA may deviate from the rules of the DEBA as it deems appropriate.

-Swiss and foreign creditors are equally entitled to file their claims in the Swiss insolvency proceedings, including creditors of foreign branches (article 3 para.
-2 BIO-FINMA).
+Swiss and foreign creditors are equally entitled to file their claims in Swiss insolvency proceedings, including creditors of foreign branches (Article 3 para 2 of the BIO-FINMA).

-From a Swiss perspective, the principle of universality applies in respect of insolvency proceedings commenced in respect of a bank under articles 33 et seq Banking Act.
-As a result, all assets owned by a bank at the time of the opening of insolvency proceedings against it form part of the bankruptcy estate, irrespective of their physical location, provided that such assets are not exempted from bankruptcy proceedings (as would be the case for assets subject to sovereign immunity).
+From a Swiss perspective, the principle of universality applies in respect of insolvency proceedings commenced in respect of a bank under Articles 33 et seq of the Banking Act.
+As a result, all assets owned by a bank at the time of the opening of insolvency proceedings against it form part of the bankruptcy estate, regardless of their physical location, provided that such assets are not exempted from bankruptcy proceedings (as would be the case for assets subject to sovereign immunity).

-As regards liabilities, the opening of bankruptcy proceedings has the effect that all obligations of such bank become due against the bankruptcy estate, with the exception of those secured by mortgages on the bank's real estate (article 208 DEBA).
-Non-monetary claims will be converted into monetary claims of corresponding value (article 211 DEBA).
+As regards liabilities, the opening of bankruptcy proceedings has the effect that all obligations of such bank become due against the bankruptcy estate, with the exception of those secured by mortgages on the bank's real estate (Article 208 of the DEBA).
+Non-monetary claims will be converted into monetary claims of corresponding value (Article 211 of the DEBA).

 Implementation of International Commitments

-Under article 30a Banking Act, and in connection with protective measures under article 26 Banking Act or reorganisation proceedings under article 28-32 Banking Act, FINMA has the power to order a temporary stay of:
+Under Article 30a of the Banking Act, and in connection with protective measures under Article 26 or reorganisation proceedings under Articles 28-32, FINMA has the power to order a temporary stay of:

-According to article 12 para.
-2bis Banking Ordinance, when entering into new agreements or amending existing agreements, a bank licensed by FINMA must agree with the counterparty the application of the resolution stay powers of FINMA according to article 30a Banking Act, provided that the agreement is subject to a law other than Swiss law or provides for the jurisdiction of courts other than Swiss courts, and provided that the agreement is included on a list of contracts in the scope of such obligation (article 56 para.
-1 lit. a to h BIO-FINMA), including derivatives transactions, repo transactions, intrabank credit agreements and master agreements in relation thereto.
+According to Article 12 para 2bis of the Banking Ordinance, when entering into new agreements or amending existing agreements, a bank licensed by FINMA must agree with the counterparty the application of the resolution stay powers of FINMA according to Article 30a of the Banking Act, provided that the agreement is subject to a law other than Swiss law or provides for the jurisdiction of courts other than Swiss courts, and provided that the agreement is included on a list of contracts in the scope of such obligation (Article 56 para 1 lit a to h of the BIO-FINMA), including derivatives transactions, repo transactions, intrabank credit agreements and master agreements in relation thereto.

 Implementation of FinSA and FinIA

-By 24 December 2020, financial services providers will have to adhere to a Swiss ombudsman service, unless they only offer services to professional or institutional clients in the sense of the FinSA.
-This obligation will apply to Swiss and foreign banks that are interacting with retail clients in Switzerland.
+Financial services providers already had to adhere to a Swiss ombudsman service, unless they only offer services to per se professional or institutional clients in the sense of the FinSA.
+This obligation applies to Swiss and foreign banks that interact with clients in Switzerland.

-For the floating rate notes and the loan markets, the relevant documentation solutions in the respective markets will have to be taken into account.
+For the floating rate notes and the loan markets, the relevant documentation solutions in the respective markets must be taken into account.

 Introduction of DLT Rights

-Swiss securities laws in their current form are a limiting factor as regards the issuance and trading of capital markets instruments in the form of digital assets issued on a distributed ledger (crypto-assets or tokens).
-Aiming to expand the potential use-cases of such distributed ledger technology (DLT) going forward and at the same time put the transactions on a robust legal basis, on 25 September 2020 the Swiss Parliament adopted an act to improve the current legal framework for DLT (the DLT Act), which will presumably enter into force on 1 August 2021 together with the implementing secondary legislation by way of amendment of the relevant ordinances, currently under consultation until 2 February 2021.
+Prior to the adoption of the DLT Act, Swiss securities law was a limiting factor in the issuance and trading of capital markets instruments in the form of digital assets issued on a distributed ledger (crypto-assets or tokens).
+Aiming to expand the potential use-cases of such DLT going forward and at the same time put the transactions on a robust legal basis, the Swiss Parliament adopted the DLT Act, which fully entered into force on 1 August 2021 together with the implementing secondary legislation and introduced the following:

 Revision of Bank Insolvency Rules